๐ŸชดEconomic Development

 Compartamos Banco

-• Women-focused lending serves primarily female entrepreneurs, though critics question whether profit motives compromise outreach to the poorest
+• Women-focused lending serves primarily female entrepreneurs, though critics question whether profit motives compromise outreach to the poorest borrowers

-SKS Microfinance (Bharat Financial Inclusion Limited)
+SKS Microfinance (later Bharat Financial Inclusion Limited)

-• India's largest MFI founded in 1997, pioneered the self-help group model adapted to Indian contexts
+• India's largest MFI, founded in 1997, pioneered the self-help group model adapted to Indian contexts

 Regional Expansion and Adaptation Models